It was all a dream, I used to read Entrepreneur magazines.

-My bedroom looked like a fortress with piles of Entrepreneur magazines stacked high against all four walls.
-With each month’s magazine, I would obsessively highlight and annotate articles that were inspiring or generated a business idea.
-I would research the hell out of any new business idea that I captured in the magazine.
+With each month’s new issue, I would obsessively highlight and annotate articles that I found inspiring or generated a wacky business idea.
+I would research the hell out of each wacky business idea.

 And then I would research some more.